How to ask for a pay rise

 Learn how to ask for a pay rise from the experts at Hays in this online video.
 Discover practical tips and advice to further your career in New Zealand today.

-1. Prepare your evidence
+1. Prepare your reasoning

-Start by asking yourself what you’ve achieved since your last pay increase that warrants a raise today?
-Prepare a list of your recent achievements that exceed your objectives.It may help to look back at your last performance review or your original job description.
-Then list any changed or rising work volumes or duties you’re now undertaking and extra projects you’ve been involved in.
+Start by considering what you’ve achieved since your last pay increase that warrants a raise today?
+Prepare a list of recent achievements that exceed your current set objectives.
+It may help to look back at your last performance review or your original job description.
+Then list any changed or increased work volumes or duties you’re now undertaking and extra projects you’ve been involved in.

 For each accomplishment, align it with how it benefitted the organisation.
-The aim here is to provide strong evidence to justify a pay rise, so focus on outcomes.
+The aim is to provide strong evidence to justify a pay rise, so focus on outcomes.
 For example, perhaps you have brought in 22 per cent more business year-on-year, are managing a 25 per cent increase in the overall volume of work or were involved in a project that exceeded objectives.

 2. Research comparable salaries